MultiSafepay/docs/content/faq/getting-started/test-payment-details.md

 ### Betaal per Maand

 Testing environment: You cannot test Betaal per Maand in MultiSafepay Test Control.
-When activating Betaal per Maand as payment method in your live MultiSafepay Control, you can test it before go live.
+When activating Betaal per Maand as a payment method in your live MultiSafepay Control, you can test it before going live.

 ### E-invoicing